Rich cholate cake and refreshing mint frosting combine to make the most outrageous Chocolate Cake with Mint Chocolate Chip Frosting.

-- In mixer, beat butter, powdered sugar and milk (slowly add the milk, you may not need it all) for 3-5 minutes, until smooth and creamy.
+- For frosting: in food processor, pulse dark chocolate until small bits (not powder).
+Set aside.
+In mixer, beat butter, powdered sugar and milk (slowly add the milk, you may not need it all) for 3-5 minutes, until smooth and creamy.
 Add in extract and food coloring gel.
 Mix until fully blended.
 Add more milk if necessary to desired consistency.
 Fold in chopped dark chocolate or chocolate chips.

 - Frost first layer of cake, then top it with second layer.
 Completely frost sides and top of cake.